 In the South, the Porte de France and its drawbridge are the only access to Mont-Louis.

 The post of granting (former tax on the import of goods), settled in one of the half-monns, controlled the entrance at the hall of the town.

 Drilled in the rampart, this passage in tunnel was secured by a drawbridge, three doors, a harrow and two staff rooms.

 Like her military neighbor, the city is surrounded by ramparts and flanked by three bastions: the bastion of Perche, the bastion Saint-Pierre (renamed bastion Gilles) et the bastion of Têt.
 A dry ditch ends to surround the ramparts, several meters thick.

-Throughout, hung on at the top of the ramparts, bartizzans (small towers at the angle) allow to watch in any direction.
+Throughout, hung on at the top of the ramparts, bartizans (small towers at the angle) allow to watch in any direction.

-This militayr fortification system allowed the city of Mont-Louis to be never besieged.
-The only real threat engendered a battle at 3km from the town, at Col de la Perche in 1793 when the Spanish intent was repelled even before having led their assault.
+This military fortification system allowed the city of Mont-Louis to be never besieged.
+The only real threat engendered a battle at 3km from the town, at Col de la Perche in 1793 when the Spanish army intent was repelled even before having led their assault.